Here

 flourish of books foretelling the end of everything from science to

 history.
-In the first decade of the third millennium, books about new
+In the first decade of the third millennium, books about

-Many of today’s social critics deplore the effects of
+hope?
+Many of today's social critics deplore the effects of

 multiculturalism in spawning a postmodern era.
-One observer, however,
+One observer,

-plane of understanding.
+to a broader plane of understanding.

 In his newest book, Charles D. Hayes submits that the